Commitment to openness and transparency

 Good Corporate Governance safeguards the sustainable development and performance of the company.
 Sika is committed to openness and transparency and provides information on structures and processes, areas of responsibility and decision procedures, as well as rights and obligations of various stakeholders.
 At Sika, reporting on Corporate Governance follows the SIX Swiss Exchange guidelines.

 Sika AG, headquartered in Baar, is the only listed company within the Sika Group.
 Sika AG’s shares are listed on SIX Swiss Exchange under Swiss security no. 41879292 and ISIN CH0418792922.
-At the end of the year under review, the market capitalization of Sika AG was CHF 34,631.43 million.
-In the year under review, the Sika Group encompassed subsidiaries in 102 countries.
-In total, 261 companies are included in the scope of consolidation.
-Companies of which Sika AG as holding company of the Sika Group, directly or indirectly, holds 50% or less of the voting rights are not consolidated.
-These are namely HPS North America, LLC, USA, Condensil SARL, France, as well as Chemical Sangyo Ltd., and Seven Tech Co.
+At the end of the year under review, the market capitalization of Sika AG was CHF 26,093.93 million.
+In the year under review, the Sika Group encompassed subsidiaries in 102 countries with 257 companies included in the scope of consolidation.
+Companies of which Sika AG, as the holding company of the Sika Group, directly or indirectly, holds 50% or less of the voting rights are not consolidated.
+These are Condensil SARL, France, Chemical Sangyo Ltd., Japan, Seven Tech Co.
 Ltd., Japan, and Concria Oy, Finland.
-Detailed information on the Group companies can be found on p.248 et seq. of this report.
+Detailed information on the Group companies can be found on p.256 et seq. of this report.

 Sika conducts its worldwide activities based on countries that have been classed into regions with area-wide managerial functions.
 The heads of the regions are members of Group Management.
 The regional and national management teams bear full profit and loss responsibility, and – based on the Group strategy – set countryspecific growth and sustainability targets and allocate resources.

 Furthermore, Sika has geared its internal organization towards eight Target Markets, which offer products and solutions for the construction industry and for industrial manufacturing.
-Each Target Market is represented by one member of Group Management.
+The Target Markets are represented by one member of Group Management.
 Target Market responsibility is defined in the corporate organization, the regional management teams, and the national subsidiaries.
-The corporate Target Market managers are responsible in the respective Target Markets for the definition and launch of new products, the implementation of best demonstrated practices, and the product line policies for Group products, i.e., those products offered worldwide, rather than only in one country.
+The corporate Target Market managers are responsible for the definition and launch of new products, the implementation of best demonstrated practices, and the product line policies for Group products, i.e., those products offered worldwide rather than only in one country.

-The heads of the central Finance, Innovation and Sustainability, as well as Human Resources, Legal and Compliance departments are likewise members of Group Management, which therewith consists of eight members.
-All Group business is consolidated in Sika AG, the holding company.
-The organizational structures are presented on p.167–175 of this report.
+The heads of the central Finance, Innovation and Sustainability, as well as Human Resources, Legal and Compliance departments are likewise members of Group Management, which consists of eight members.
+All Group business is consolidated within Sika AG, the holding company.
+The organizational structures are presented on p.175–184 of this report.

-As of the balance sheet date of December 31, 2024, Sika had received notification of three significant shareholders whose voting rights reached at least 3%: (1) BlackRock Inc., which owned 7.7% of all voting rights, (2) UBS Fund Management (Switzerland AG), which held 5.649% of all voting rights, and (3) The Capital Group Companies Inc., which held 4.976% of all voting rights via Capital Research and Management Company, Capital Bank and Trust Company, Capital International Limited, Capital International, Inc., and Capital International Sarl.
+As of the balance sheet date of December 31, 2025, Sika had received notification of three significant shareholders whose voting rights reached at least 3%: (1) BlackRock Inc., which owned 7.7% of all voting rights.
+(2) UBS Fund Management (Switzerland) AG, which held 5.649% of all voting rights, and (3) Norges Bank, which held 3.388% of all voting rights.
 The significant shareholdings reported to the Disclosure Office of SIX Swiss Exchange during the year under review can be found here.

 There are no cross-shareholdings exceeding 3%, either in terms of capital or votes.

-In addition, as of December 31, 2024, there is a conditional share capital (within the capital band) of 7,686,752 fully paid-up registered shares with a nominal value of CHF 0.01 each, representing a maximum nominal value of CHF 76,867.52, which was introduced at the Annual General Meeting on March 28, 2023, and, like the capital band, is limited in time until March 28, 2028.
-As of December 31, 2024, there is no further conditional share capital.
+In addition, as of December 31, 2025, there is a conditional share capital (within the capital band) of 7,686,752 fully paid in registered shares with a nominal value of CHF 0.01 each, representing a maximum nominal value of CHF 76,867.52, which was introduced at the Annual General Meeting on March 28, 2023, and, like the capital band, is limited in time until March 28, 2028.
+As of December 31, 2025, there is no further conditional share capital.
 The former conditional share capital outside the capital band was deleted on December 7, 2023, due to the expiry of conversion and option rights.
+There were no changes to the conditional share capital in 2024 and 2025.

 Further information on the conditional share capital (within the capital band) can be found in art.
 2 para.
 5 and 6 of the Sika Articles of Association.